National Airlines Flight 102: Accident

 At the time of the accident, the airline had been operating between Camp Bastion and Dubai for a month.
-Flight 102 had originated in Camp Bastion, where it had been loaded with five heavy armoured vehicles, and had stopped at Bagram Airfield to refuel.
-The aircraft then took off from Bagram's runway 03 at 15:30 local time and was climbing through 1200 ft when its nose rose sharply.
+Flight 102 had originated in Camp Bastion, where it had been loaded with five heavy armoured vehicles, had stopped at Bagram Airfield to refuel.
+The aircraft then took off from Bagram's runway 03 at 15:30 local time and was climbing through 1,200 ft when its nose rose sharply.
 The aircraft then stalled, banked right, and leveled off just before impact with the ground; the whole aircraft exploded into a large fireball, almost damaging the vehicles nearby.
 The accident site was off the end of runway 03, within the perimeter of the airfield.
 The seven-person crew consisting of four pilots, two mechanics, and a loadmaster, all of whom were U.S. citizens, were killed in the accident.
 No one on the ground was injured.

 A thunderstorm was also in the vicinity of Bagram at the time of the accident and the wind changed direction by 120° during one hour commencing approximately 35 minutes before the accident.
 A dashboard camera on a car in the vicinity of the runway end recorded the accident, which shows the aircraft pitching up, falling into a stall, and then sharply banking right after a slight bank to the left, indicating asymmetrical lift.
 The plane soon righted itself and then crashed at a shallow angle on the ground.
 CNN stated that a government official speaking on the condition of anonymity confirmed the video's authenticity.

 Background

 Aircraft

-The aircraft involved was a 20-year-old Boeing 747-428BCF, registration S/N 25630, and named Lori.
+The aircraft involved was a 20-year-old Boeing 747-428BCF, (Note: The aircraft was a Boeing 747-400 model; Boeing assigns a unique code for each company that buys one of its aircraft, which is applied as a suffix to the model number at the time the aircraft is built, hence "747-428".
+This aircraft was converted to freighter configuration as part of Boeing's conversion program of passenger 747-400s, hence "747-428BCF" for Boeing Converted Freighter.) registration S/N 25630, and named Lori.
 It was manufactured in 1993 as a combi aircraft, and delivered to Air France and operated as a passenger aircraft until 2007 before it was modified for service as a freighter with Air France Cargo, and was sold to National Airlines in 2010.
 At the time of the accident, the aircraft was flying on behalf of the United States Air Force's Air Mobility Command.